hrishikesh1990/freelancer_report/docs/6-top-7-freelance-websites-to-hire-developers.md

 ### 6. Guru
 [Guru](https://www.guru.com/) was set up back in 1998 as eMoonlighter, for highly qualified workers seeking short-term, one-off contracts.
 Over the years, it has slowly diversified from being a developer-only platform and grown into other streams like accounting, admin, designing and others.

-Similar to Upwork, Guru is a pure freelance marketplace.
+Similar to Upwork, Guru has now become a pure freelance marketplace.
 It has a large pool of workers from across the globe and is focused on volume and affordability.

 Also, there is no strict vetting or screening process in place.
 This means you’d have to put in significant work in interviewing and qualifying applicants, as ratings are not a reliable benchmark of ensuring quality.